 Revision rhinoplasty is typically performed with an open approach unless it is a small bony deformity.
 Depending on how much septum you have remaining will determine if you need cartilage graft from your ear or your rib.
 This will be discussed with extensive preoperative care.

 Nasal surgery is typically an outpatient procedure and performed in an accredited surgical facility with the assistance of an anesthesiologist.
 The procedure may take between 3-4 hours.
 Nasal packing is rarely used but thin nasal splints and a cast will be in place for 7 days.
 It typically is not that painful but you may have a dull aching sensation for the first few days.
 Head elevation and ice are helpful to reduce swelling and bruising.

 The majority of the swelling will be resolved by 10-14 days but it may take 6-9 months for the final nasal contour to be appreciated as the healing process occurs.

-If you would like to improve your confidence with rhinoplasty or are unhappy with a previous nasal surgery, please contact Quintessa for a complimentary consultation.
+If you would like to improve your confidence with rhinoplasty or are unhappy with a previous nasal surgery, please contact Quintessa for a personalized consultation.